 MANHASSET, NY – Jesse Roth, M.D., renowned diabetes researcher at the Feinstein Institute for Medical Research, was presented with a prestigious honorary doctoral degree by Ben-Gurion University of the Negev at the 42nd Board of Governors Meeting today in Beer-Sheva, Israel.

-Dr. Roth is currently professor of medicine at the Hofstra North Shore-LIJ School of Medicine.
+Dr. Roth is currently professor of medicine at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.
 He is also a professor at the Elmezzi Graduate School of Molecular Medicine, and an investigator at the Laboratory of Diabetes & Metabolic Disorders, both of which operate in collaboration with the North Shore-LIJ Health System’s Feinstein Institute for Medical Research.